To add a module to ngless there are two options: external or internal modules. External modules are the simplest option.

 References are added with a references section, which is a list of

 references.
-A reference contains a fasta-file
+A reference contains a fasta-file and (optionally) a

-.
+gtf-file.
 For example:

 references: